Icelk/icelk.dev/public/articles/code-online.md

 ## Background

-I'm teaching a beginners class on programming.
+I'm teaching a beginners class on programming based on [my introduction to programming](beginner-programming.).
 The students all work on Chromebooks, a sad part of reality I had to work my way around.
 I recalled hearing about [some project enabling VS Code in the cloud](https://github.com/cdr/code-server), which sounded perfect!
 After a bit of searching, I found [this video from Fireship](https://youtu.be/N5WojMutddQ).